FILMHOUNDS Magazine

 Once the psychedelics kick in, Ortolan may start to get a little too strange and outlandish for some viewers but it's here were Mathewson shows her flair as a director.
 Ortolan becomes an impressive display of atmosphere and tension.

-Ortolan is written and produced by after her own experiences with buried memory and this 24-minute is a proof of concept for a feature film of the same name that's to be executively produced by and Academy Award-nominated production company FlipNarrative and will star Waleed Zuaiter.
+Ortolan is written and produced by after her own experiences with buried memory and this 24-minute short is a proof of concept for a feature film of the same name that's to be executively produced by and Academy Award-nominated production company FlipNarrative and will star Waleed Zuaiter.

 As the memories and legacy left behind by their parents come to the forefront, the three sisters relationship is brought into question and the performances from the three leads help draw you into the world of the film even further.